WHY TO VISIT MONACO

 Open to the public at certain times of the year, it will dazzle you with its splendor: Renaissance fireplace in the Throne Room, 17th frescoes in the gallery of Hercules, painted wood in the living room Mazarin, Palatine Chapel, Louis XV salon, Tour Sainte-Marie, main courtyard.
 One can also admire the three crenellated towers which date from the time of construction.
 The opera is also called the Salle Garnier, and it was inaugurated in January 1879.

-It is located in the Casino of Monte Carlo, which is the jewel.
+Here is located the Casino of Monte Carlo, which is the jewel.
 Height of luxury, it is boldly decorated with three golds and recurring symbol of the lyre, and its huge windows contemplate the sea.
 The shows shown therein showcase grandiose artists and extremely famous works, in agreement with Fame this unique place.

 The Prehistoric Anthropology Museum: it has a fine collection of burials originating from around Monaco and thus testify to the great dates of humanity.
 The Path of Sculptures: hundreds of sculptures are located throughout the city and its gardens, and a footpath to discover them in the Fontvieille district, which includes most of these works.